 When it comes to wearing a curly fringe, Stylianou cautions, "Don’t go wild.
 You only need to trim, say, five curls.
 The last thing you need is a thick curly block across your forehead, so make sure you keep it random and different lengths."

-Sandra Oh proves that even those with the straightest of strands can achieve beautiful curls.
-And when it comes to curling bangs, Stylianou dishes out some advice: "I recommend keeping each curl refined on your bangs, apply something with a little thicker consistency, Bouclème Curl Cream ($30) is perfect for this.
-It’s natural lightweight ingredients will sit well on those curls around your face and overall on the hair."
+When it comes to curling bangs like Sanra Oh's, Stylianou dishes out some advice: "I recommend keeping each curl refined on your bangs, apply something with a little thicker consistency, Bouclème Curl Cream ($32) is perfect for this.
+Its natural lightweight ingredients will sit well on those curls around your face and overall on the hair."

 Alexa Chung is the queen of the mid-length haircut with fringe.
 The lash-grazing length of her fringe accentuates her eyes while face-framing highlights brighten her complexion.

-Just like Kerry Washington, Nicole Richie makes a strong case for the textured full fringe.
-We're crushing on this bronze hair color too.
+Nicole Richie makes a strong case for the textured full fringe.
+We're crushing on this bronze hair color, too.
 "The tousled texture with brow-grazing bangs [adds] a polished yet undone sexiness to this look.
 It works for fine and thick hair textures since the layers are kept long and the bangs blend into the layers and hair so effortlessly," comments Francis.

 Natasha Lyonne's fiery red hair and alabaster skin are the perfect combo, just like her mid-length hair and fringe.
 When it comes to cutting and styling, Kimble says, "A mid-length haircut looks best with full, healthy ends, making the hair appear thick and healthy.
 You can add layers, body, and even bangs to really flatter the face."

-Rita Ora's platinum tresses with slightly grown-out dark roots makes a statement.
+Rita Ora's platinum tresses with slightly grown-out dark roots make a statement.
 Her choppy ends and long, piecey side-swept bangs complete her cool-girl grunge look.
-Get her smooth finish with Cloud Nine The Touch Iron ($285) or Kim Kimble 1.5” Vibrating Straightener ($80).
+Get her smooth finish with Cloud Nine The Touch Iron ($289).
 Then simply tuck hair behind your ears or pin back with your favorite accessory.